 2. Gain the Knowledge / Experience

-The second step is to gain the knowledge or experience necessary for being hired for a desired position.
+The second step is to gain the knowledge or experience necessary for being hired for the desired position.

 There are a number of “online” and “offline” ways to do so: